imaryan02/Spot_Me_AI_Image_Finder/README.md

 2.  **Load Gallery**: The app will index the photos.
 For large galleries, this might take a moment.
 3.  **Scan Face**: Click "Find My Photos" and allow camera access.
 4.  **View Results**: The app will scan the gallery and display photos where you appear.
+5.  **Share/Save**: Select photos to share (mobile) or download individually or as a ZIP.

 ## 📂 Project Structure

 ```
 eventmatch/
 ├── components/         # UI Components (FaceScanner, Gallery, etc.)
-├── services/          # Logic for Face API, Drive, and Web fetching
+├── services/          # Logic for Face API, Drive, Web, and File Utils
 ├── App.tsx            # Main application logic
 ├── constants.ts       # Configuration constants
 ├── types.ts           # TypeScript interfaces